aleksey-hoffman/sigma-file-manager/CONTRIBUTING.md

 # Notes

-The app is in early development (prototyping) stage:
+The app is in early development (prototyping) stage, the codebase hasn't been optimized yet, I will gradually refactor it in future updates.
-- The codebase hasn't been optimized yet.
-A large portion of the codebase has been written when I barely knew how to code.
-- The whole codebase will be refactored and optimized in future updates.

 # How to contribute